mcairone/docker-oracle-linux-gui/README.md

-# Oracle Linux Image with GUI enabled
+# Oracle Linux Image for GUI app

 This is the Dockerfile for Oracle Linux GUI.
 This image can be used to run graphical app inside the Oracle Linux container.